 Scenic Drive on the Unpaved Roads of Loudoun County

 Fall in Northern Virginia is the perfect time to explore gorgeous, scenic, unpaved roads.
 Follow my route or turn off the GPS, put away maps, and get lost for an hour.
 Discover unpaved roads along creeks you did not know existed or dirt roads through horse country leading to world class winery/brewery views or fresh baked goods.
 Every year more farmland turns into housing developments so there is no better time to explore than now.
 Cooling temperatures and brilliant colors (blue sky and tree foliage) make for epic photographs and vivid memories.

 Contributed by Charles McCool, how-to travel expert, author, trainer, and writer who shows travelers how to increase travel happiness and reduce stress on every trip at McCool Travel.
 Follow Charles McCool on Facebook and Twitter.

-There is no better time to visit Alexandria, Virginia than in the fall when colorful foliage emerges and the city’s historic streets come alive with outdoor art festivals, creative events, Halloween haunts, and riverside races.
+There is no better time to visit Alexandria, Virginia than in the fall when colorful foliage emerges.
+The city’s historic streets come alive with outdoor art festivals, creative events, Halloween haunts, and riverside races.
 In Alexandria, authentic history blends with contemporary shopping and dining options making it a perfect place for the entire family.
 Alexandria has more than 35 seasonal events, including the highly anticipated Annual Art on the Avenue in the city’s Del Ray neighborhood, and Gadsby’s Tavern Ghost Tour.

 Celebrate Fall Foliage on Northern Virginia Scenic Drives

 One of our favorite ways to celebrate fall foliage is with a long, lazy, weekend drive.
 We’ve rounded up 5 fantastic Northern Virginia scenic drives that are especially inviting when fall foliage and crisp days return to the area.
-Our favorite routes are perfect for a leisurely outing, but we’ve also suggested several stops and activities along the way for hiking, history, dining, drinks, and more local fun.
+Our favorite routes are perfect for a leisurely outing, and we suggest several stops and activities along the way for hiking, history, dining, drinks, and more local fun.
 History buffs will find interesting stops to explore on the Snickersville Turnpike.